2 min readAnanya SethiReviewed by Simran Raheja, Product Manager · SEO and Content, Tripmojo

 Stop the who-paid-what headache.
-Four simple steps to split expenses with friends fairly on a trip - agree the rules early, track as you go, and settle up in one tap.
+Four simple steps to split expenses on a trip with friends fairly - agree the rules early, track as you go, and settle up in one tap.

 Nothing kills a post-vacation high like a passive-aggressive Venmo request or a confusing spreadsheet.
 We have all been there - trying to remember who paid for the airport taxi or who owes for that group dinner three nights ago.